eclipse-ee4j/glassfish.docker/src/main/resources/docs/content.md

 To enable debugging, you can either add a custom debugging instruction for the JVM with the `JVM_OPTS` variable, or you can set one of the following environment variables to `true`:

-* `DEBUG` - enables remove debugger on port 9009, doesn't suspend the server
+* `DEBUG` - enables remote debugger on port 9009, doesn't suspend the server
 * `SUSPEND` - suspends the server right at the startup and continues when a debugger connects on port 9009

 Example: